SPORTS BETTING FOR BEGINNERS

 3. Put your money down on the totals.

-Totals is commonly referred to as the over/under.
+Totals are commonly referred to as the over/under.
 This is where the betting organization will give you a number (9), (4), (10), (175), etc. The number they give you represents the total number of points scored by both teams combined.
 You have to place a bet as to whether or not the teams combined will score below or above that number.

 Take for example the Los Angeles Lakers playing against the Oklahoma City Thunder.
 The total over/under will be 215.
 You have to bet whether the Lakers and Thunder will score combined over or under 215 points.